This holiday season is a beautiful opportunity to reconnect with loved ones and slow down our otherwise hectic lives.

 PHOTO CREDIT: FORVEGANS ON ETSY

 If you’re hosting Christmas dinner, you have a beautiful opportunity to share delicious festive plant-based foods with your friends and family.
 Let your inner vegan chef shine!

 Or, if you’ll be attending a Christmas dinner (or breakfast or brunch), bring along some food you know you’ll love (and make sure to bring enough to share).

-Here are some of our favorite vegan Christmas foods that regularly make the rounds over the holidays
+Here are some of our favorite vegan Christmas dinner foods that regularly make the rounds over the holidays.

 Vegan Stollen: This traditional German cake filled with Marzipan is heavenly!
 It basically a bread filled with nuts and dried fruits, covered in powdered sugar with a center of pure marzipan (or almond paste).
 What’s not to like?
 I haven’t been able to find a proper vegan ready-made version yet so this recipe should do the trick!

 Vegan Panettone: Panettone is a typical Italian Christmas cake.
 It’s a spongy texture and it’s usually filled with dried fruits like oranges, lemon zest, and raisins.
 It’s best enjoyed with sweet wine or just a delicious cup of coffee (or hot chocolate?).
 The process of preparing it takes several days (the traditional way) but if you’re lucky you may be able to find a vegan-friendly ready-made alternative.

 One of the most difficult aspects of the holidays is not figuring out what to eat—it’s surviving being surrounded by friends and family who you love, but just don’t “get it.”
 We’ve created an entire Vegan Holiday Survival Guide and recorded Plant-Powered People Podcast episodes, videos, and beyond covering this topic.
 Here are some resources we hope will be helpful to you.